sarthak268/sarthak268.github.io/_pages/what_i_know_for_sure.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      What I Know For Sure by Oprah Winfrey

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/what_i_know_for_sure/
 ---

 <style type="text/css">